MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     │ GARRY M │
     =#

-As seen in the output above, field names also act as display labels.
-It is possible to provide a name to any expression with the `Label` combinator.
-Labeling doesn't affect the actual output, only the field name given to the expression and its display.
+The `Label` combinator provides a name to any expression.

     void[Lift("Hello World") >> Label(:greeting)]
     #=>